GPII/gpii-chrome-extension/README.md

    under the *Tools* menu to open Chrome's extension settings.
 2. Ensure that the *Developer mode* checkbox in the top right-hand corner is checked.
 3. Click *Load unpacked extension* to open a file-selection dialog.
-4. Navigate to the directory in which your local copy of the extension lives, and select the `build/uio` or `build/morphic` folder.
+4. Navigate to the directory in which your local copy of the extension lives, and select the `dist` or directory.

 _**NOTE:** Published versions can be installed from the [Chrome Web Store](
     https://chrome.google.com/webstore/detail/ui-options-plus-uio%20/okenndailhmikjjfcnmolpaefecbpaek)._